OWASP/ASVS/5.0/en/0x22-V14-Config.md

 Ensure that a verified application has:

 * A secure, repeatable, automatable build environment.
-* Hardened third party library, dependency and configuration management such that out of date or insecure components are not included by the application.
+* Hardened third-party libraries, dependencies, and configuration management to ensure that out-of-date or insecure components are not included in the application.

-Configuration of the application out of the box should be safe to be on the Internet, which means a safe out of the box configuration.
+Configuration of the application out of the box should be safe to be on the Internet, which means a safe out-of-the-box configuration.

 ## V14.1 Build and Deploy

 Build pipelines are the basis for repeatable security - every time something insecure is discovered, it can be resolved in the source code, build or deployment scripts, and tested automatically.
-We are strongly encouraging the use of build pipelines with automatic security and dependency checks that warn or break the build to prevent known security issues being deployed into production.
-Manual steps performed irregularly directly leads to avoidable security mistakes.
+We strongly encourage the use of build pipelines with automatic security and dependency checks that warn about or break the build to prevent known security issues from being deployed into production.
+Manual steps performed irregularly can directly lead to avoidable security mistakes.

 As the industry moves to a DevSecOps model, it is important to ensure the continued availability and integrity of deployment and configuration to achieve a "known good" state.
 In the past, if a system was hacked, it would take days to months to prove that no further intrusions had taken place.
-Today, with the advent of software defined infrastructure, rapid A/B deployments with zero downtime, and automated containerized builds, it is possible to automatically and continuously build, harden, and deploy a "known good" replacement for any compromised system.
+Today, with the advent of software-defined infrastructure, rapid A/B deployments with zero downtime, and automated containerized builds, it is possible to automatically and continuously build, harden, and deploy a "known good" replacement for any compromised system.

-If traditional models are still in place, then manual steps must be taken to harden and back up that configuration to allow the compromised systems to be quickly replaced with high integrity, uncompromised systems in a timely fashion.
+If traditional models are still in place, then manual steps must be taken to harden and back up that configuration to allow the compromised systems to be quickly replaced with high-integrity, uncompromised systems in a timely fashion.

 Compliance with this section requires an automated build system, and access to build and deployment scripts.